BrandonXu6106/obsidianpublish/content/thoughts/Moving Castles.md

 1. Collective: many contributors share control through transparent and real-time governance mechanisms. (see: [Metalabel](metalabel.md))
 2. Portable: the ability to move freely between platforms, standards and protocols, from private to public, without losing any value, knowledge, or lore in the process.
-3. Modular: ability to construct Moving Castles by creating, importing, and arranging [[composable|composable]] parts together as a coherent whole while making these parts available for others to reuse and adapt.
+3. Modular: ability to construct Moving Castles by creating, importing, and arranging [[composable.md|composable]] parts together as a coherent whole while making these parts available for others to reuse and adapt.
 4. [Interoperable](interoperability.md): ability to interact with other communities; communicating, playing [games](games.md), and sharing knowledge & skills in order to help these communities become Moving Castles themselves.

 ## The Story of All Powerful Wizards